edubart/nelua-lang/docs/pages/libraries.md

 function vectorT.make(allocator: Allocator): vectorT
 ```

-Create a vector using a custom allocator instance.
+Creates a vector using a custom allocator instance.
 Useful only when using instanced allocators.

 ### vectorT:clear